neoclide/coc.nvim/Readme.md

 ## Feedback

-- If you think it's useful, give it a star.
+- If you think it's useful, consider [❤️ support coc.nvim on bountysource❤️ ](https://salt.bountysource.com/teams/coc-nvim)

 - If you have a question, [ask at gitter](https://gitter.im/neoclide/coc.nvim)